pulumi/pulumi-hugo/themes/default/content/docs/esc/get-started/store-and-retrieve-secrets.md

       ciphertext: ZXN....
 ```

-You can store and retrieve values in an environment via the Pulumi Cloud console or via the CLI.
+You can store and retrieve values in an environment via one of the following methods:

+- the Pulumi Cloud console YAML editor
+- the Pulumi Cloud console Table editor
+- the ESC CLI

 ## Store Environment Values

-### Store via the console
+### Store via the YAML editor

-To store values in your environment, first click on the name of the environment to open its definition editor.
+To store values in your environment using the YAML editor, first click on the name of the environment to open it.
 You will be presented with a split pane view.
 The left side is where you will write the definition of your environment configuration, and the right side will show a preview of your configuration in JSON format.

 {{< video title="Open environment in Pulumi ESC console" src="/docs/esc/get-started/esc-open-env.mp4" autoplay="true" loop="true" >}}